PrairieLearn/PrairieLearn/docs/assessment.md

 `studentGroupJoin` | boolean | false | Allow students to join other groups by join code.
 `studentGroupLeave` | boolean | false | Allow students to leave groups.

+Please notice: changing an assessment from group -> individual or vice versa after students have started working on it will cause student work to be lost.

 ### Instructor options for groupWork

 ![Instructor group assignment page](groupwork_instructor_interface.png)